 - Indian Spices: The list of Indian spices may look long, but they are all staples probably already tucked inside your pantry.
 Just make sure to use regular paprika (not smoked) for the best flavor.
 Chaat masala is both in the marinade and as the garnish to offer that final zest of flavor.

 This paneer tikka recipe can be ready in under 1 hour and most of that time is completely hands-off.
-While the paneer is marinating, I soak the skewers and gather together the sauce and condiments for serving.
+While the paneer is marinating, I soak the skewers and gather the sauce and condiments for serving.

 1. Prepare Paneer, Marinade & Skewers

-- In a mixing bowl, combine yogurt, oil, lime juice, besan flour, minced ginger, garlic, kasoori methi, salt and all the spices (Pic 2).
+- In a mixing bowl, combine yogurt, oil, lime juice, besan flour, minced ginger, garlic, kasoori methi, salt, and all the spices (Pic 2).

 Pro Tip: When dealing with tandoori marinated food, I recommend wearing food grade gloves to prevent your hands from getting stained by the turmeric (plus - none of the residual smell stays on your hands!).

-Cooking Method 1: Air Fryer Paneer Tikka
+1: Air Fryer Paneer Tikka

 - Line the drip pan with aluminum foil for easy clean-up.
 Arrange the skewers (or individual pieces) ½-inch apart in a single layer.
 Avoid overcrowding the tray to enable even cooking.
 Insert the basket.
 Cook at 350°F for 5 mins (Pic 5).